yrodill/internship-Angers/readme.md

   - Launched GENIE3 on the ratio file.
   - Keep looking at the results on cytoscape.
   - Compare Iref & Isample ?

+- **Day 25** :
+  - Compared the results : Links between Isample and Ratio are conserved (5000 links)
+  - Check for 5000 all with coloration (apparently it might be a bit messy here)
+  - Monday 2pm meeting